rust-lang-ru/book/nostarch/chapter13.md

 The error points to the line in the closure body that moves `value` out of the environment.
 To fix this, we need to change the closure body so that it doesn’t move values out of the environment.
-To count the number of times the closure is called, keeping a counter in the environment and incrementing its value in the closure body is a more straightforward way to calculate that.
-The closure in Listing 13-9 works with `sort_by_key` because it is only capturing a mutable reference to the `количество_упорядочиваний` counter and can therefore be called more than once:
+Keeping a counter in the environment and incrementing its value in the closure body is a more straightforward way to count the number of times the closure is called.
+The closure in Listing 13-9 works with `sort_by_key` because it is only capturing a mutable reference to the `num_sort_operations` counter and can therefore be called more than once.

 src/main.rs